mfms-ncsu/galant/README.md

 If you have questions, comments or bugs to report, please contact me at mfms@ncsu.edu

+**New:** There is a JavaScript version of Galant under development.
+ It can be accessed as a web app at galant.csc.ncsu.edu and the source code downloaded at github.com/mfms-ncsu/galant-js

 You can run Galant immediately by opening a terminal window, going to the galant home directory and executing: